11 killed as boat capsizes in Bhopal river during Ganesh visarjan

 Meanwhile, the Madhya Pradesh government announced a compensation of Rs 4 lakh for the families of the deceased and said that an investigation will be done.

 "A compensation of Rs 4 lakh has been announced for the families of the deceased by the District Collector.
-Investigation will be done," said state minister PC Sharma.
+The investigation will be done," said state minister P C Sharma.